Osteoarthritis at the base of the thumb: Classification

 A simpler classification is no arthritis, some arthritis, and severe arthritis.
-The omits the potentially contradictory details of the Eaton/Littler classification and keeps scaphotrapezial arthrosis separate.
+This simpler classification system omits the potentially contradictory details of the Eaton/Littler classification and keeps scaphotrapezial arthrosis separate.

 Treatment

 There are no treatments proved to slow or relieve TMC OA.
+In other words, there are no disease-modifying treatments.
 All treatments are symptom alleviating (palliative).
 Most surgery is reconstructive—it removes the TMC joint.
 Metacarpal osteotomy was proposed as a potentially disease modifying surgery for more limited arthrosis, but there is no experimental support for this theory.

 There is limited and limited quality evidence regarding splints, corticosteroid injections, manual therapy and other palliative measures.
 Studies with adequate randomization, blinding, and independent assessment are lacking.

 Arthrodesis fuses the TMC joint.
 It is uncommonly used.
 Arthroplasty surgery for TMC OA removes part or all of the trapezium.
 Surgery may also support the metacarpal by reconstructing a ligament using a tendon graft or weave.
-Surgery may also interpose something in the space where the trapeziometacarpal joint was, either a tendon wrapped up into a ball or a prosthesis.
+Surgery may also place something in the space where the trapeziometacarpal joint was, either a tendon wrapped up into a ball or a prosthesis.

-The best available evidence suggests no different in symptom alleviation with these variations of TMC arthroplasty.In one randomized trial comparing trapeziectomy alone with trapeziectomy with ligament reconstruction and trapeziectomy with ligament reconstruction and tendon interposition, patients evaluated 5 to 18 years after surgery had similar pain intensity, grip strength and key and tip pinch strengths after each procedure.
+The best available evidence suggests no difference in symptom alleviation with these variations of TMC arthroplasty.In one randomized trial comparing trapeziectomy alone with trapeziectomy with ligament reconstruction and trapeziectomy with ligament reconstruction and tendon interposition, patients evaluated 5 to 18 years after surgery had similar pain intensity, grip strength and key and tip pinch strengths after each procedure.
 Trapeziectomy alone is associated with fewer complications than the other procedures.

 Trapeziectomy

-The most simple form out of the four variations is the trapeziectomy alone, also referred as the simple trapeziectomy.
-During this procedure, the trapezium bone is removed without any further surgical adjustments.The trapezium bone will be removed through an approximately three centimeter long incision along the lateral side of the thumb.
-To preserve surrounding structures, the trapezium bone will be removed through fragmentation of the bone (the bone will therefore be broken into pieces).
+During trapeziectomy, the trapezium bone is removed without any further surgical adjustments.
+The trapezium bone is removed through an approximately three centimeter long incision along the lateral side of the thumb.
+To preserve surrounding structures, the trapezium bone is removed "by splitting" it into pieces.

 An empty gap is left by the trapeziectomy and the wound is closed with sutures.
 Despite this gap, no significant changes in function of the thumb are reported.
 After the surgery, the thumb will be immobilized with a cast.

-Trapeziectomy with TI
+With tendon interposition

 Some physicians still believe that it is better to fill the gap left by the trapeziectomy.
 They assume that filling the gap with a part of a tendon is preferable in terms of function, stability and position of the thumb.
-They are afraid that leaving a gap might result in complications such as shortening or subluxation of the thumb.
+This is based on the assumption that interposition can help maintain the space between the metacarpal and the scaphoid, which will improve comfort and capability.
+Neither of these assumptions is supported by experimental evidence.

-During trapeziectomy with TI, a tendon interposition is performed.
-A longitudinal strip of the palmaris longus tendon is separated.
+During trapeziectomy with TI, a longitudinal strip of the palmaris longus tendon is collected.
 If this tendon is absent (which is the case in 13% of the population), half of the flexor carpi radialis tendon (FCR) can be used.

-The tendon is then formed into a circular shape and placed in the gap, where it will be stabilized by sutures.
+The tendon is then formed into a circular shape and placed in the gap, where it is stabilized by sutures.